James Bamford – Director – Producer – Stunt Co-ordinator – Fight Choreographer – Stunt Performer – 2nd Unit Director –

 Fan of: Bruce Lee & Muhammad Ali

 Current Projects: JADE (Film in Post-Production), King of Killers (Series in Pre-Production).
 Previously: Co-Executive Producer/Director – Arrow, Stunt Co-ordinator/Fight Choreographer – Arrow

 Skilled in the following weapons: Bo Staff, Katana, Nunchaku, Tonfa, Sai, Ulesi, Balisong (butterfly knife), Rapier, Rapier/Dagger, Broadsword

 James Bamford is a member and former President of Stunts Canada.
-He has worked in the film and television industry as a Stunt Performer, Stunt Co-ordinator & Fight Choreographer for over 25 years.
-His resume is impressive, from stunt doubling David Duchovny in The X-Files and performing stunts in X2, in which director Bryan Singer cast James as Gambit during filming.
+He has worked in the film and television industry as a Stunt Performer, Stunt Co-ordinator & Fight Choreographer for 30 years.
+His resume is impressive, from stunt doubling David Duchovny in The X-Files to performing stunts in X2, in which director Bryan Singer cast James as Gambit during filming.
 Unfortunately the scenes were cut from the final film.
 His work on Arrow has received considerable recognition from critics and fans.
 In 2015, he directed his first episode of television, Brotherhood.
 The dynamic filming of the fight scenes received positive feedback from fans and reviewers.